subhojit777/views_base_url/README.md

 ##### Usage:
 - Select field formatter in view, and add **Global: Base url**
 - Select **Exclude from display** option.
-- Create custom link by adding a **Global:Custom text**
+- Create custom link by adding a **Global: Custom text**
-- Create link like this:
+- Create link using replacement pattern like this:
 ```html
 <a href="[base_url]/home">My home page</a>
 ```